koolamusic/chakra-ui-autocomplete/README.md

 ## Todo

-- [] Create Combobox Support
+- [ ] Create Combobox Support
-- [] Create Multi Select Support
+- [ ] Create Multi Select Support
-- [] Feature to Create when not in list
+- [ ] Feature to Create when not in list
+- [ ] Create variation of Combobox, MultiSelect and MultiSelectCreate that is completely headless.

 ## License